Dashsoap/The-Age-of-Navigation/README.md

 # AON-MUD
-This is a project built for the game: age of the navagation
+This is a project built for the game: the age of navigation

 ### circom
 snark to verify coordinates